XNRG's Covid 19 Plan - Tring Ultra Challenge - 25th September 2021

 - Any participant admitted to a checkpoint area must sanitise their hands first.
 Mask wearing is optional.
-Check points will be self service, with crew monitoring the welfare of participants and topping up the food and water as necessary.
+Check points will in the open air and be self service, with crew monitoring the welfare of participants and topping up the food and water as necessary.

-- Crew at check points will wear masks if they wish to do so and regularly sanitise their hands.
+- Crew at check points may wear masks if they wish to do so and should regularly sanitise their hands.

 Recovery in a vehicle

 If a participant has to be recovered from the course and returned to the event start all occupants of the vehicle will wear a mask.
 The advice of the medical team may be sought as to the suitability of a vehicle.

 Medals and T shirts will be at the finish for participants to collect and prizes may be posted to category winners.
 If the weather is suitable the Race Director may hold an outdoor prize ceremony.